czeglediptr/100-days-of-code/log.md

 **Today's Progress**: I finished with the Readability problem set in python for CS50.
 I really like the comparison between C and python.
 It interesting how each solve the same problem.

-**Thoughts:** : I solved readability today and now only DNA problem set is left for this week.
+**Thoughts**: I solved readability today and now only DNA problem set is left for this week.
 Lets see what I can do with it tomorrow.

 **Link to work:** N/A